darshan099/google-dino-using-CNN-AI/README.md

 2. grab the region of the screen
     1. open your google chrome
     2. type "chrome://dino" in your address bar
-    3. now select "windows key+left arrow" or similar key according to your os to align to extreme left of your window
-    4. make sure that the little screen that popped up should be away from chrome browser
+	3. make sure that nothing blocks the dino

 3. run "main.py"

+note: this model works only for windows. linux versions will be updated soon :)